viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 1. Once complete, verify that step 3 on the **Setup** tab indicates that your robot has successfully connected.

-1. Stop `viam-server` by pressing CTL C on your keyboard.
+1. Stop `viam-server` by pressing CTL-C on your keyboard from within the terminal window where you entered the commands from step 3 above.

 ## Generate your robot configuration